Every post in ClassicPress can be filed under one or more tags.

 Edit TagLink to this section

-This screen is displayed by clicking on the name of a tag in the table or by clicking on the edit option just below the tag name.
-It is possible to edit three pieces of information associated with each tag: the name, the slug, and the description.
+This screen is displayed by clicking on a tag’s name in the table of tags, or by clicking on the edit option just below the tag name.